-Returning from The Hague, Siobhan participated in
+Returning from The Hague, participated Siobhan

 mentorship programmes, volunteered for One Young World-led SDG hackathons, and continued to attend One Young World community events.
 This sat alongside her day-to-day role as Senior Manager in Unilever's Global Sustainable Technology programme.
 In recognition of her excellence in the field of sustainable development, Siobhan was selected for a